LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

+---
+layout: page
+title: Will clients subscript a term deposit ?
+subtitle: Why you'd want to go on a date with me
+---

 ## Abstract

 We propose to study the power of random forest in predicting rare events in another field.
 We will use a dataset recording direct marketing campaigns (bank term deposit) of a Portuguese banking institution.
 The subscriptions of the bank term deposit are based on phone calls, so this is a rare event.
 We plan to apply random forest and logistic regression method to predict if a client will subscribe a term deposit in the bank, and compare their predictive accuracies.
 Then, we will analyze the causal effects in the subscription of a term deposit from a bank.
 Finally, we could indicate which clients are more likely to subscribe for term deposits.